D.C. National Guard Adjutant General on his 42 years, visualization, and a stronger diversified force

 |0

 This work, D.C.
-National Guard Adjutant General on his 42 years, visualization, and a stronger diversified force [Image 4 of 4], by MSgt Arthur Wright, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+National Guard Adjutant General on his 42 years, visualization, and a stronger diversified force, by MSgt Arthur Wright, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-D.C.
-National Guard Adjutant General on his 42 years, visualization, and a stronger diversified force

 LEAVE A COMMENT